SUDIPA9002/Feedo-Up/README.md

 **"Unveiling the Power of Sentiment Analysis in Product Review Exploration"**

-Welcome to FEEDO_UP, a pioneering sentiment analysis tool designed to unlock actionable insights from product reviews.
-As e-commerce continues to grow, understanding customer feedback becomes increasingly vital.
  FEEDO_UP leverages advanced Natural Language Processing (NLP) techniques to provide a user-friendly platform for analyzing sentiments expressed in product reviews.

 ## Table of Contents
 1. [Introduction](#introduction)